Why You Need to Be Sleeping On A Fiberglass Free Mattress

 • Fiberglass in Mattresses: Fiberglass is used in mattresses to serve as a fire safety feature, helping to prevent the spread of flames in case of a fire.
 While it is effective in this regard, concerns have arisen about its potential health risks when it escapes from the mattress.

 • Health Concerns: Fiberglass exposure can lead to skin irritation, respiratory issues, and other discomforts.
-It’s important to avoid removing the mattress cover, as this can release fiberglass particles into the environment.
+Taking off the mattress cover can release glass particles into the environment.

-• Alternatives to Fiberglass: Many mattress manufacturers now offer options without fiberglass, using alternative flame-retardant materials like wool, plant fibers, and silica.
+• Alternatives to Fiberglass: Many mattress manufacturers now offer options using alternative fire-retardant materials like wool, plant fibers, and silica.

-You may have heard of the fiberglass inside mattresses in a negative context, as concerns about this material have become more and more common in recent years.
+You may have heard of fiberglass in mattresses mentioned in a negative context, as concerns about this material have become more and more common in recent years.
 However, you may not know exactly what this material is or why it’s sparked controversy.

 Save $450 On Any Mattress